The Office (American TV series): Other broadcasts

 Aside from NBC, The Office has gone into syndication in the United States.
-It previously ran on local broadcast stations in off-network syndication and TBS.
+It previously ran on local broadcast stations in off-network syndication.
+Its initial cable subdivision was on TBS, which currently is one of the many networks airing it as of April 2026.
 On December 13, 2017, Comedy Central announced that they had acquired all nine seasons of the show from NBCUniversal in a non-exclusive deal, and some episodes are available to stream on Comedy Central's official website and mobile app on a rotating basis.
 Reruns of The Office began airing on Comedy Central on January 15, 2018.
 The deal between Viacom (who owns Comedy Central) and NBCUniversal (for rights for airing reruns of The Office) was extended throughout 2021.
-The series will then air in a non-exclusive window on Paramount Media Networks and its sister Fave TV through 2025.
+The series airs in a non-exclusive window on Paramount Media Networks and previously aired on its sister diginet Fave TV through 2025.
 The series aired on Cozi TV from January 1, 2019, to October 3, 2021.
 It also aired on Nick at Nite starting January 1, 2019, and later on Paramount Network, although Nick at Nite no longer airs the program as of May 5, 2019.
 The show then began airing on Freeform on January 1, 2022.
-In the United Kingdom, the show was named in listings magazines (but not onscreen) as The Office: An American Workplace when it originally aired there on ITV2.
+In the United Kingdom, the show was named in listings magazines (but not onscreen) as The Office: An American Workplace when it originally aired there on BBC Three before moving to ITV2.
 In Australia, all 9 seasons aired on 10 Shake.